GENFrameWork/Examples/README.md

 ## Base examples
-- **NoApp**, Minimum application: using the minimum dependencies of the framework.
+- **NoAppExample**, Minimum application: using the minimum dependencies of the framework.
-- **Canvas2DDisplay** Minimum application for graphics on displays/LCDs.
+- **Canvas2DDisplay**, Minimum application for graphics on displays/LCDs.
+- **AppBaseExample**, Example application of the use of the FrameWork Application classes.
+- **MemCtrlExample**, Example of using functions to control memory and avoid memory leaks.

 ## Console examples

 - **BinConnPro**, How to use the generic binary protocol, automatic connection management, with encryption level.
 - **Databases**, Example of the use of the framework database connector (SQLite, MySQL, PostgreSQL, ...).
 - **MiniWebServer**, Example of using the internal Web server with API-Rest, WebSocket and Plugings management: CGI.
-- **Scripts**, Example of use of the possible Scripts that it manages of the FrameWork: GEN Script, Lua & JavaScript.
+- **ScriptsExample**, Example of use of the possible Scripts that it manages of the FrameWork: GEN Script, Lua & JavaScript.

 ## Graphics examples